Love It and Leave It: Portugal and the U.S.

-The U.S. State Department estimates that 8.7 million Americans out of a total of 331 million were living abroad in 2016.
+The U.S. government does not keep a record of the number of emigrating Americans.
+Unlike some countries, a citizen does not have to deregister upon emigration.
+However, the U.S. State Department estimates that 8.7 million Americans out of a total of 331 million were living abroad in 2016.
 The number of Americans has been increasing over the years.
 The most recent figure is double the 1999 figure of 4.1 million, which represents a rate growing faster than the U.S. population.

 Based on various sources and figures from 2011 to 2017, the countries or regions with the highest number of Americans are Mexico followed by the European Union, Canada, India and the Philippines.